- As low as $327/Night

 - Condo

-Discover the roomy and modern three-bedroom condos of Magnolia Pointe whenever you reserve a stay at Myrtlewood Villas.
-These sizable villas comfortably accommodate up to eight guests and feature comfortable furnishings and a range of in-unit amenities.
+Discover the cavernous and modern three-bedroom condos of Magnolia Pointe whenever you reserve a stay at Myrtlewood Villas.
+These enormous villas comfortably accommodate up to eight guests and feature comfortable furnishings and a range of in-unit amenities.
 Each condo includes a entirely-equipped kitchen, with stove, refrigerator, microwave, and other cooking necessities, as well as a private balcony or patio, and a washer and dryer.
-Visitors can appreciate watching their favorite shows on multiple TVs, and guests can stay connected with complimentary WiFi Internet access throughout their stay.
-Outside of these three-bedroom villas, savor the sprawling resort amenities that include multiple outdoor swimming pools, indoor pool luxury complex, exercise center, and more.
+Visitors can savor watching their favorite shows on multiple TVs, and guests can stay connected with complimentary WiFi Internet access throughout their stay.
+Outside of these three-bedroom villas, appreciate the sprawling resort amenities that include multiple outdoor swimming pools, indoor pool conveniences complex, exercise center, and more.
 With the ocean only a short drive away, experience a impressive beach hideaway when you reserve a three-bedroom condo at Myrtlewood Villas Resort.

 About the Area